 Visiting your GP usually means having them assess your symptoms, diagnose the problem, and arrange treatment.
 However, if your GP makes a mistake, it could mean a delay in treatment, the wrong treatment, or no treatment at all.
-If you suffer as a result, you might be able to claim compensation for your suffering.
-In this guide to GP negligence claims, we’ll explore the types of negligence that could allow you to claim, what you could claim compensation for, and how much you could receive.
+If you suffer as a result, you may be eligible to make a GP negligence claim for compensation for your suffering.

 Proving medical negligence against a general practitioner can be difficult.
 Don’t worry though, we can help you negotiate the claims process.
 To start, we’ll review your claim against your GP and provide free legal advice.
 Then, if your claim appears to have a reasonable chance of success, we’ll ask one of our specialists solicitors to discuss it further with you.
 If you’d like them to represent you, they’ll work on a No Win No Fee basis.
 That means you won’t need to pay anything for their work unless you are paid compensation.